 Guide to mid-year plan changes

-This blog will guide employers and employees through their options for making mid-year changes to their health insurance plans.
+In this article, we'll guide employers and employees through their options for making mid-year changes to their health insurance policies.

 Can I change my health insurance plan mid-year?